center-for-threat-informed-defense/attack_to_cve/methodology.md

 ### Mapping & Methodology Scope

-In each method there are cases where we have not included a mapping for all available catagories (Exploitation Technique, Primary Impact, Secondary Impact).
-Technique mappings are only included for a catagory when it is likely that different vulnerabilities in the group share that technique.
+In each method there are cases where we have not included a mapping for all available categories (Exploitation Technique, Primary Impact, Secondary Impact).
+Technique mappings are only included for a category when it is likely that different vulnerabilities in the group share that technique.
 For example, vulnerabilities that modify memory (e.g., buffer overflows) share a common primary impact, but the secondary impacts and exploitation techniques are so varied that the methodology does not include a mapping for those categories.

 ![/cve-to-attack-no-secondary-impact.png](/cve-to-attack-no-secondary-impact.png)